-In the startup world, getting ownership in the company you work for can make a significant part of your compensation package.
-Employee stock options are typically the form of this ownership value.
+In the startup world, getting ownership in the company you work for can be a significant part of your compensation package.
+Employee stock options are a form of this ownership value.
 It can appreciate dramatically as the company grows and may even turn into cash in your pocket when the company exits.
 On paper, that all sounds great and simple.
 In reality, however, the options world can get complicated and overwhelming.
 Don’t worry, we’re here to help you with that!
 This post will be the first step.

 What Is A Stock Option?